Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### EasyRPG
 Instructions: Load game folders within the /roms/ports/easyrpg folder.
 Games must have a RPG_RT.ini and RPG_RT.ldb inside their respective folders.

+### Half-Life 1
+Instructions: Only works with the full version of Half life 1.
+Copy the valve folder from your steam game folder or other source into /roms/ports/Half-Life. \
+Then unzip the contents of the **Copy Contents into valve folder.zip** into your valve folder.
+Now launch Half-Life from the ports menu in emulationstation.
+The first launch of the game may take up to 2 minutes to complete.
+Subsequent launches will be quicker.

+Note: The analog controls are reversed in menu only.
+Just use the Dpad to navigate the menu.
+Once in game, they work correctly.

+Keys while in games: \
+L2: Quick save \
+L1: Quick load \
+Dpad and left control stick: move \
+Right control stick: look around \
+R1: shoot \
+Y: Bend down \
+B: Jump \

 ### OpenTyrian
 Instructions: OpenTyrian 2.1 files are already included as they were made freeware sometime ago.
 Just start OpenTyrian from Ports in Emulationstation.